Dulé Hill: Career

 In 1985, 10-year-old Hill performed a tap dance number on the MDA telethon.
 When the music could not be found for his routine, telethon host Jerry Lewis helped by having the orchestra play another song while Hill performed.
 He got his SAG card aged 13 playing the small role of "basketball boy" on the PBS children's series Ghostwriter.
 His first film role was in Sugar Hill in 1993 during his senior year of high school.
 While in college at Seton Hall, he was cast in a starring role in Bring in 'da Noise, Bring in 'da Funk on Broadway.

 In 1999, Hill was cast on The West Wing as Charlie Young, the personal aide to President Josiah Bartlet, played by Martin Sheen.
 During the sixth season of the series, Charlie became a Special Assistant to the Chief of Staff.
 Hill starred as Charlie for six seasons before he chose to leave the show at the beginning of the seventh season (September 2005) to star in the pilot for the new television show Psych for the USA Network, which premiered July 7, 2006.
 However, when the announcement was made that The West Wing would be ending in May 2006, Hill returned for the show's last episodes.

 Hill also had roles in the 1999 film She's All That starring Freddie Prinze Jr. and Rachael Leigh Cook, both of whom he later reunited with on Psych.
-He was in the series 10.5 as a Los Angeles doctor named Owen, in the Disney movie Holes (2003) as Sam the Onion Man (the movie itself was referenced in the Psych episode "65 Million Years Off"), and in the 2006 movie The Guardian (this was referenced in the Psych episode "You Can’t Handle this").
+He was in the series 10.5 as a Los Angeles doctor named Owen, in the Disney movie Holes (2003) as Sam the Onion Man (the movie itself was referenced in the Psych episode "65 Million Years Off"), and in the 2006 movie The Guardian (this was referenced in the Psych episode "You Can’t Handle this Episode").
 He also joined the cast of Suits for Season 8 and 9 (this was referenced in the movie Psych 3: This Is Gus).

 Hill also appeared on Broadway in Stick Fly from December 2011 to February 2012 and After Midnight in November 2013.

 As a voice actor, Hill was part of the cast of the 2021 animated feature Night of the Animated Dead.

 In the 2024 PBS documentary series, The Express Way with Dulé Hill, Hill narrates and participates in exploring art and diverse cultures.

 Personal life

 Hill married actress Nicole Lyn in 2004.
 They had no children.
 Hill and Lyn separated on July 21, 2012 and filed for legal separation in November 2012 citing irreconcilable differences.

 On April 14, 2017, Hill became engaged to girlfriend and Ballers co-star Jazmyn Simon.
-He and Simon got married in April 2018.
+He and Simon married in April 2018.
 In 2019, Hill and his wife announced the birth of their son.